The name of the Society shall be “Ripon City Photographic Society” (hereinafter referred to as “the Society”.)

 – Adult: eighteen years of age and over

 – Junior: seventeen years of age and under

 4.3 Membership shall carry a responsibility to comply with the Society’s Constitution and any rules which the Society may from time to time agree.

 4.4 Junior members who are Seventeen years of age and under and vulnerable persons of any age who attend meetings, events and functions organised by the Society, must be accompanied by their parent(s), carer(s), support worker(s) or other responsible adult(s) as nominated by their parent(s), carer(s) or support worker(s).

 4.5 Visitors may attend the Society’s meetings upon payment of a visitor fee, such fees to be deducted from the subscription fee if the visitor subsequently becomes a member of the Society within the same Society year (for the Society year, see clause 8.1).

-4.6 For the purposes of a roll-call, i.e. in the event of a fire evacuation, a new blank register form shall be made available prior to the commencement of each meeting and maintained by a Committee member, to enable members and visitors to sign in.
+4.6 In the interests of Health & Safety, a register of attendance shall be produced and maintained by the Secretary who shall be responsible for ensuring it is available prior to the commencement of each meeting to enable members and visitors to sign in.

 4.7 Membership of the Society may be terminated if:

 – a member’s subscription is not fully paid by the due date;

 – a member notifies the Society’s Secretary of his/her resignation;